-Co-Chair: SLO Coordinator

-Co-Chair: Program Review Coordinator
+Co-Chair: Program Review and Outcomes Assessment Facilitator Co-Chair: Dean of Institutional Effectiveness

-Administrators (4) Classified Professionals (5) Faculty (9) Students (3) Vice President of Instructional Services Researcher SLO Coordinator Designee Vice President of Student Services, or designee Designee Program Review Coordinator Designee Vice President of Administrative Services, or designee Designee BTCWI Designee Designee Dean of PRIELT Designee Liberal Arts Designee Designee MBEPS Designee Public Safety Designee PRIELT Designee Counseling Designee Health Services/Mental Health Designee
+Administrators (4) Classified Professionals (5) Faculty (9) Students (3) Vice President of Instructional Services Instructional Services Designee Program Review and Outcomes Assessment Facilitator Designee Vice President of Student Services, or designee Administrative Services Designee BTCWI Designee Designee Vice President of Administrative Services, or designee Student Services Designee Liberal Arts Designee Designee Dean of Institutional Effectiveness Researcher MBEPS Designee Public Safety Designee Library and Academic Success Center (ASC) Designee General Counseling Designee Student Services/Special Programs Designee

-The Program Review and Outcomes Assessment Committee will guide and promote continuous quality improvement in the Program Review and Student Learning Outcomes Assessment processes.
+The Program Review and Outcomes Assessment Subcommittee (PROASC) is a subcommittee of the Planning, Institutional Effectiveness, and Research Committee.
+PROASC will guide and promote continuous quality improvement in the Program Review and Outcomes Assessment processes.

-- Develop, maintain, and facilitate the Program Review and the Student Learning Outcomes Cycle. - Provide support and serve as a resource to faculty, classified professionals, and administrators in completing Program Review and Student Learning Outcomes Assessment Cycle processes and reports.

-- Recommend revisions to processes and timelines for Program Review and Outcomes Assessment in order to remain in compliance with accreditation standards and to align with the integrated planning process. - Facilitate the Program Viability Review process as outlined in the "Viability Review of Instructional Programs" document. - On at least a bi-annual basis, review and update the PVR related processes, policies and other related mandates. - Update all reporting documents and website. - Review PR and SLOs and offer feedback, improvements, summaries and suggestions. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-III.
+- Develop, maintain, and facilitate the Program Review and the Outcomes Assessment Cycle. - Provide support and serve as a resource to faculty, classified professionals, and administrators in completing Program Review and Outcomes Assessment Cycle processes and reports. - Recommend revisions to processes and timelines for Program Review and Outcomes Assessment in order to remain in compliance with accreditation standards and to align with the integrated planning process. - Facilitate the Program Viability Review (PVR) process as outlined in the "Viability Review of Instructional Programs" document. - On at least a bi-annual basis, review and update the PVR related processes, policies and other related mandates. - Update all Program Review and Outcomes Assessment reporting documents and website. - Review program review and outcomes process to offer feedback, improvements, summaries and suggestions. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standards.

-- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available. - Recommendations are made to the Planning and Institutional Effectiveness Committee; recommendations regarding Academic and Professional Matters are made to Academic Senate. - Committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Program Review Reports; SLO Reports; SLO Plan. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two-year service, and the possibility of 1 additional term if the position remains available. - Recommendations are made to the Planning and Institutional Effectiveness, and Research Committee; recommendations regarding Academic and Professional Matters are made to Academic Senate. - The committee retains authority to form taskforces and workgroups related directly to committee charge. - Plans/Reports: Program Review Reports; SLO Reports; SLO Plan. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.